-1 PDCA cycle One of the method to smoothly carry out management tasks such as production control and quality control in business activities.
-To improve business operating continually by repeating the four steps such as Plan (P) \rightarrow Do (D) \rightarrow Check (C) \rightarrow Act (A).
-2 4M It is the first letter "M" of four words for man, machines, materials and methods.
-3 Rupture disc Pressure relieving device that operates reliably with a preliminarily determined setting pressure.
-4 5S
+1 PDCA cycle

+One of the method to smoothly carry out management tasks such as production control and quality control in business activities.
+To improve business operating continually by repeating the four steps such as Plan (P) → Do (D) → Check (C) → Act (A).

+2 MOC

+Management of change

+3 4M

+It is the first letter "M" of four words for man, machines, media and management.